zaibyte/zmatrix/README.md

 DO NOT use it for big objects (> 4 MiB), it's user's responsibility to split big object.
 Big object may block disk I/O too long and damage latency of other small requests hugely.

+zMatrix is amazing when hold billions files around KB.

 #### Design for short-lived entries only

 DO Not use it for long-term storage. zMatrix has no physical/logical replicas and there is no completed Silent Data Corruption protection for data storage in zMatrix.

+#### Design for Non Fault Tolerance

+Cannot continue operating despite failures or malfunctions.
+Any serious(e.g., disk I/O) error will cause fatal.

 ### Other Limitations

 1. Maximum key length is 255 bytes. (fixed on 8 bytes is highly recommended!)
 2. Maximum database count is 16.
 Using prefix to separate different datasets if there is no enough database.
+3. Maximum capacity of each database is 8 TiB.
+4. Maximum entries count of each database is 2^32 (4.2 billions)